Addressing Misconduct

 Frisco ISD’s Multi-Tiered System of Support includes three tiers of behavior support for students.

-Tier 1 practices and systems establish a foundation of regular, proactive support while building relationships and preventing unwanted behaviors.
+• Tier 1 practices and systems establish a foundation of regular, proactive support while building relationships and preventing unwanted behaviors.
+These supports are provided to all students via campus’s implementation of PBIS, or Positive Behavior Interventions and Supports.

-Tier 2 targeted interventions address behavior deficits by providing increased instruction and opportunities to practice targeted skills
+• Tier 2 targeted interventions address behavior deficits by providing increased instruction and opportunities to practice targeted skills for students identified as being in need of support.

-Tier 3 intensive intervention is utilized for students who are in need of systematic, intensive support.
+• Tier 3 intensive intervention is utilized for students who are identified as in needing of systematic, intensive support.
 These students have behaviors that significantly impacting their learning and/or the learning of others.

 Statutes determine mandatory and discretionary consequences and alternative placements.
 The severity of the infraction determines what type of consequence is assigned and not all offenses require alternative placements.
 Alternative placement consequences include: